imperva/dsfkit/examples/azure/poc/dsf_deployment/README.md

 - `agentless_gw_hadr`: Enable Agentless Gateway High Availability Disaster Recovery (HADR)

 ### Audit Sources for Simulation Purposes
+- `simulation_db_types_for_agentless`: Types of databases to provision and onboard to an Agentless Gateway
 - `simulation_db_types_for_agent`: Types of databases to provision for Agent Gateways

 ## Mandatory Variables